alebarrod/dns_python_simple_example/README.md

 This is a small program that given an URL can get info recursively about DNS.

+## Index

+- Requirements
+- Main functions
+- Example
+- Notes
-## Disclaimer
+- Disclaimer

-This code is just a small example of how to use pydns.
-The code is free to be used or modified as open source.

-If you manage to scan repeatedly a domain, which can be seen as a malicious practice, you may be spotted by an IDS or IPS.

-Your IP may be blocked or even you will be found using your public IP and ISP.
-Do not overuse it over the same domain.

 ## Requirements

-To develop this code and also recomended to run this example it was used:
+To develop this code and also recommended to run this example it was used:

 - Python 3.6.4
 - dnspython package 1.16.0